 Why are we hacking homelessness?

-The first in our series of social impact hackathons was held in September 2017.
+The first in our series of social impact hackathons was held in September 2017 – and now it is time to double down.
 Almost 100 participants, mentors, and subject matter experts assembled to collaborate on new approaches to homelessness.
 They were led in their co-design by people with the lived experience of homelessness – and together nine solutions were pitched to a panel of judges.

 We felt that a new approach was needed because NSW has the highest rates of homelessness in the country.
 A third of homeless resulting from domestic violence and relationship issues, a third resulting from accommodation issues and 22% resulting from financial difficulties.